 I have always driven used cars, starting from my lovely Citroen Xara Picasso to the flawless and durable Honda Civic LX, neither one has disappointed me.
 Truth be told though, I have never ever driven a more reliable car than my Honda Civic 2005.
 Even though I bought it used, it was well taken care of, with only 52 000 miles and an impeccably clean engine, brakes, and interior.
 Very few are lucky as I was, though.

-Let’s Examine The Pros and Cons of Buying a New Car:
+The Pros and Cons of Buying a New Car:

-- “Certified used-cars programs” – enough said, for anyone that knows what this is, it is clear that a new car is not needed.
-These programs, backed by manufacturers, offer you the ability to purchase a used car – 3 years old or newer, with a 12 month or more manufacturers’ warranty on it.
-This is an invaluable incentive to skip the new car deal and go for a bit older one that is going to offer you the same level of satisfaction as a new vehicle.
+- Certified used-cars programs – Enough said.
+For anyone who knows what this is, it is clear that a new car is not needed.
+These programs, backed by manufacturers, allow you to purchase a used car – 3 years old or newer, with a 12-month or more manufacturers’ warranty on it.
+This is an invaluable incentive to go for a used car that offers the same level of satisfaction as a new vehicle.

 Here are the two factors you ALWAYS have to consider:

 - Maintenance – With a new car there is virtually no maintenance involved, but is there….
 Now, think about it.
 If you want to have a great performing vehicle at all times, you are going to spend a lot of time and effort maintaining the vehicle to preserve it and keep it up to the same standards as new.
 For example, you will most likely buy a higher quality oil and fuel.